sjc200/google-contacts-share/README.md

 - **"Running as X which is not in ACCOUNT_EMAILS"** — the email in the script config doesn't match the account running the script.
 Check `ACCOUNT_EMAILS`.
 - **Contacts not appearing** — confirm the "share" label exists and has contacts in Google Contacts, and that the People API is enabled in the Apps Script project.
 - **Duplicate contacts building up** — expected behaviour for contacts that exist in both accounts before first sync.
 Use Google Contacts → **Merge & fix** to consolidate.
+- **"Could not acquire lock"** in the log — both accounts attempted to sync at exactly the same time.
+The second one backed off and will retry on the next trigger cycle (within 15 minutes).
+No action needed.
+- **Upgrading from a previous version** — rows written by older versions of the script have no status value in column 4 and will be reprocessed on first run.
+To prevent this, open the `contacts` tab in the Sheet, select all data rows (not the header), and set column D to `imported` before running the updated script.

+---

+## Contributing

+Issues and pull requests are welcome.

 ---